huangfan0/OpenRank_plus_OMDM/README.md

-# OpenRnak_ODIM
+# OpenRnak+ OMDM
-influence maximization in open source software based on heterogeneous garph
+Influence Maximization in Open Source Software Community based on Collaboration Network

 The repository will update constantly.